 Interpersonal problems - when our substance use is starting arguments or is a source of contention from parent/spouse/friend

 If you have any of these symptoms, your marijuana use may already be a cause for concern.
-Call and schedule a screening assessment with one of the knowledgeable and compassionate counselors at Care Addiction Center.
+Schedule a screening assessment with one of the knowledgeable and compassionate counselors at Care Addiction Center.

 Care Addiction Center can help treat marijuana addiction with a wide array of modalities to help change your habits, behaviors and bring about the change in your life that eliminates the addiction.